christopherchristensen/summaries/infkol/mds/talks/talk03.md

 # Summary

-Agile Software Development is known as an approach in developing software by putting the collaborative efforts of the collective team in the forefront.
-It was biggly popularized by the Manifesto for Agile Software Development (Wikipedia 2019) that was defined by a group of authors in the software development community (Beck 2001C).
-Those authors main values are as follows and quoted:
+Agile Software Development is known as an approach for developing software by putting the collaborative efforts of the team and all other stakeholders of a project in the forefront.
+It was largely popularized by the Manifesto for Agile Software Development (Wikipedia 2019) that was defined by a group of authors in the software development community back in 2001 (Beck 2001C).
+The authors main values are as follows and quoted:

 *   Individuals and interactions over processes and tools
 *   Working software over comprehensive documentation